Nic30/hwtLib/README.md

 [![Join the chat at https://gitter.im/hwt-community/community](https://badges.gitter.im/hwt-community/community.svg)](https://gitter.im/hwt-community/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-hwtLib is the library of hardware components for [hwt library](https://github.com/Nic30/hwt) Any component can be exported as IP-exact IPcore using [IpPackager](https://github.com/Nic30/hwtLib/blob/master/hwtLib/examples/simple_ip.py#L26) or as Verilog/VHDL/SystemC code by [to_rtl()](https://github.com/Nic30/hwtLib/blob/master/hwtLib/examples/showcase0.py#L256) (Verilog, VHDL, ...).
+hwtLib is the library of hardware components for [hwt library](https://github.com/Nic30/hwt).
+Any component can be exported as Xilinx Vivado (IP-exact) or Quartus IPcore using [IpPackager](https://github.com/Nic30/hwtLib/blob/master/hwtLib/examples/simple_ip.py#L26) or as raw Verilog/VHDL/SystemC code and constraints by [to_rtl() function](https://github.com/Nic30/hwtLib/blob/master/hwtLib/examples/showcase0.py#L256).
 Target language is specified by keyword parameter serializer.
-Note that for most of components there is a schematic in the documentation.

 ## Content

 Majority of components in this library is actually configurable component generator.
-For example there is no address decoder which takes a list of addresses and produces a mapped register file for Axi4Lite interface.
+This is something which will greatly confuse you if you are comming from VHDL/Verilog word where using of generate statements have serious limits.

-Instead there is a component AxiLiteEndpoint, which takes hdl type description of address space and generates a address decoders and convertors to other intefaces if requested.
+To give an example of the content of this library a component [AxiLiteEndpoint](https://github.com/Nic30/hwtLib/blob/master/hwtLib/amba/axiLite_comp/endpoint.py#L185), wich is configured using c-like data type description and it generates a address decoders and convertors to other intefaces if requested.
-Another example is AxiS_frameParser, which takes a hdl type description of output data and can be also used to change alignment of a frame or split/cut frame as the type description can also contains unions, struct, streams, padding and other hdl data types.

-Same applies to simulation.
-Instead of hardcoding address values in to testbench you should use a AddressSpaceProbe to discover a addresses of mapped memory cells and use this object to communicate through the bus interface, because you want to write a verification which does not depends on interface used nor manually compute addresses for each component variant.
+Another example is [AxiS_frameParser](https://github.com/Nic30/hwtLib/blob/master/hwtLib/amba/axis_comp/frame_parser/_parser.py#L438), which is configured in same way and performs an extraction of the data fields from an input stream.
+Hwt type system does contains all c-like and SystemVerilog-like types but in addition it allows for better specification of padding and allignment and has an explicit data type for streams.
+This allows AxiS_frameParser to be easily configured to change alignemnt of the stream, cut/split/replace part of the steam with an easy to read HLS-like description.

+Verifications are write in UVM like style and as [hwt](https://github.com/Nic30/hwt) based design are actually a graph we can easily analyse them.
+This is every usefull as it allows us to generate most of the test environment automatically in a user controlled and predictable way and write mostly only a test scenario.
+For example there is no need to build bus transactions manually as [AddressSpaceProbe](https://github.com/Nic30/hwtLib/blob/master/hwtLib/abstract/discoverAddressSpace.py#L47) can discover the mapped address space (for any interface) and we can set register values using a proxy as if it was a normal value.
+This means that you can write a verification which will have a component with arbitrary bus/address space and it will work as long as you keep the names of the registers the same.

 * [abstract](https://github.com/Nic30/hwtLib/tree/master/hwtLib/abstract) - abstract classes for component classes like bus endpoint, etc